-In another post, we explain what plugins are and how you can use these to easily add new features and functionality to your website without touching code.
+In a separate blog post, we provide an overview of what WordPress plugins are all about and how you can use these to easily add new features or functionality to your website or blog with no coding skills required.

-In this tutorial you will learn the importance of keeping your WordPress plugins up-to-date, how to safely update and uninstall your WordPress plugins, and practical tips to help you better manage your plugins if you plan to run or manage multiple WordPress sites or blogs.
+In this tutorial you will learn the importance of keeping all plugins up-to-date, how to safely upgrade and uninstall plugins from your site, and some great plugin management tools if you currently run or manage multiple WordPress sites.

 How To Update And Delete WordPress Plugins